reutkeller/flood_exercise/README.md

 ## The use of NBDEV

 This repository utilizes nbdev for development purposes. nbdev facilitates working with Jupyter notebooks and exporting them to .py files, enabling seamless module import and export within the Jupyter environment.
 The .py files are under "flood_exercise" folder, and the jupyter notebooks can be found in the "nbs" folder.
-Explore additional advantages of using nbdev.
-[Click here for more information](https://nbdev.fast.ai/tutorials/tutorial.html)
+You can explore additional advantages of using nbdev [Click here for more information](https://nbdev.fast.ai/tutorials/tutorial.html)

 ## 03 basic statistics